Suite 1, 17-19 Mooramba Rd

 Fiona moved to Australia from England in 2004, following a career in events management and investment banking.
 She decided to follow her passion for working with children and trained as a primary school teacher at the University of Sydney.
 After working in various primary schools in the Inner West, she discovered her preference for teaching children with learning challenges.
 Fiona joined the DSLC team in March 2017.
 She completed the MSL (Multisensory Structured Language) course through the Australian Dyslexia Association in July 2018.

-Brittany is qualified to teach, finishing her Master of Teaching (Primary) Degree at Swinburne University of Technology, Bachelor International Communications, Macquarie University.
+Master of Teaching (Primary), Swinburne University of Technology, BA International Communications, Macquarie University.
 Working with Children check WWC1258884E

 After working as a Personal Assistant and having two children of her own, Brittany realised her passion for education, enthusiastic about helping children succeed in learning.
 She completed a post-graduate Master of Teaching at Swinburne University and is now trained as a primary educator.
 When she heard of the opportunity to help at DSLC in February 2018, Brittany couldn’t wait to be a part of the team.
 Understanding the challenging but rewarding role learning support plays in the lives of students with learning challenges, Brittany is committed to ensuring children are both empowered and confident when taking the next step in their individual learning journey.